 The Bank has a well-diversified loan portfolio and limited foreign exchange risk.
 It has invested, and continues to invest, significantly in improving its risk management procedures.
 Post-Merger, and as a function of the size and financial strength of the Bank, the Bank's management plans to commit even greater resources and investment to the internal risk management, compliance and control functions.
-As at 30 September 2018, the Bank had AED 11.6 billion of impaired loans and advances and, for the nine months ended 30 September 2018, carried loans and advances and unfunded exposure impairment provisions of AED 13.7 billion.
-As at 30 September 2018, the Bank's non-performing loan ratio was 3.1 per cent.
+As at 30 September 2020, the Bank had NPLs of AED 15.7 billion and, for the nine months ended 30 September 2020, carried impairment allowances of AED 15.1 billion.
+As at 30 September 2020, the Bank's NPL ratio was 3.9 per cent.

-The Bank's management believes that the levels of impairment allowances for impaired loans as at 30 September 2018 were sufficient to cover the Bank's potential loan losses as at that date.
-As at 30 September 2018, provision covered 118.3 per cent. of the Bank's impaired assets.
+The Bank's management believes that the levels of impairment allowances for impaired loans as at 30 September 2020 were sufficient to cover the Bank's potential loan losses as at that date.
+As at 30 September 2020, the Bank's provision coverage ratio was 96.1 per cent.